TrueFiEng/useDApp/docs/source/getting-started.rst

 After the activation (i.e. user connects to a wallet like MetaMask) the component will show the user's address.

+If you need to use another connector than a browser wallet, use the `activate` method from `useEthers`.
+See the `web3-react <https://github.com/NoahZinsmeister/web3-react/tree/v6/docs#overview>` doc for that one.

 Ether balance
 -------------